Noticing error code 229 on your Lennox® furnace?

 This means your furnace is ignited at high speed because its low pressure switch couldn’t close.

 It’s important to let a professional like one from R & M Climate Control Service Experts in Knoxville handle repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like the one you’re experiencing.
+Our technicians are ACE certified, which means they’re well-prepared to fix a furnace error like the one you’re experiencing.

 We want you to be fully happy with our furnace repair in Knoxville.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have multiple pressure switches to help the system to run at different speeds—and use less energy.
 These switches also guarantee your furnace runs safely and vents excess gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Fails

 Your low pressure switch may not be working properly if your furnace inducer motor switches on in high speed and high ignition, then loses speed and shifts into low-fire mode about 30 seconds after.

 Your system will indicates something’s amiss with a red flash from its indicator light, which it uses to show error codes.
 It has this red light to flash code, like Morse code.

 You may observe fast flashes or an alternating slow flash as it reports a fault code.